neil-b-patel/opcgdb/apps/api/README.md

 # @opcgdb/api

 This is the main API to be consumed in other projects.

-The API is built for 2 different cases:

-- Deployment as a NodeServer
-- Deployment as Lambda Functions to AWS

-The Node Server approach will be kept in this repo, but will not be further explored.
-However, it will serve as a basis for anyone wanting to self deploy this API anywhere outside of AWS Lambda.
-Be careful with this approach, as the existing code for the Node Server API does not include API Token or Rate Limitting protection.
+It's built in the form of AWS Lambda functions.

 ## Getting started